 - The perimeter of all deep pool areas four feet or greater in depth shall be surrounded by two benches as follows: - Except when side slopes are 4:1 (H:V) or flatter, a safety bench shall be provided that extends 10 feet outward from the normal water edge to the toe of the treatment wetland side slope.
-The maximum slope of the safety bench shall be 6%; and - An aquatic bench shall be incorporated that extends at least 5 feet inward from the normal edge of water, has an irregular configuration, and a maximum depth of 18 inches below the normal pool water surface elevation.
+The maximum slope of the safety bench shall be 6%; and - o An aquatic bench shall be incorporated that extends at least 5 feet inward from the normal edge of water and has a maximum depth of 18 inches below the normal pool water surface elevation. - A planting plan for a treatment wetland and surrounding areas shall be prepared to indicate how aquatic and terrestrial areas will be stabilized and established with vegetation.
+Minimum elements of a plan include: delineation of pondscaping zones, selection of corresponding plant species, plant locations, sequence for preparing treatment wetland bed (including soil amendments, if needed), and sources of plant material. - Donor organic soils for treatment wetlands shall not be removed from natural wetlands. - A setback from the treatment wetland shall be provided that extends 25 feet outward from the maximum design water surface elevation of the practice.